Why Does My Vagina Smell? Here Are 7 Possible Culprits, According to Experts

 Editor's Note: We at POPSUGAR recognize that people of many genders and identities have vaginas and uteruses, not just those who are women.
 For this particular story, we interviewed experts who generally referred to people with vaginas and uteruses as women.

-If you've ever been worried that your leggings smell after a workout or felt slightly self-conscious about your vaginal odor while on your period, know that you're not alone.
+If you've ever been asked yourself "why does my vagina smell?" after a tough workout or felt slightly self-conscious about your vaginal odor while on your period, know that you're not alone.
 According to a study conducted by Vagisil, 65 percent of women have felt insecure about their vaginal scent at one time or another.
 Despite what vaginal product companies and society as a whole may want you to believe though, "the vagina is not meant to smell like roses or creamsicles," ob-gyn Betsy A.B.
 Greenleaf, DO, advisor of pH-D Feminine Health, says.

 If you're picking up on a vaginal scent, whatever you're smelling is probably pretty typical.
+In fact, a musty vaginal odor isn't abnormal.
 Dr. Greenleaf says that "typical vaginal odor" has been described as smelling earthy, tangy, musky, leafy, and sometimes fruity — though every individual has their own distinct smell.
 And because everyone's vagina has its own smell, "it is important to pay attention to how that odor changes over time," says ob-gyn Nita Landry, MD, former cohost on the TV show "The Doctors."

 Bacterial Infections Can Cause Vaginal Odor